mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 You can customize your sidebar in the following ways:

 - Group and order channels into collapsible categories you create.
-- Sort each channel in a category manually, alphabetically, or by recent activity.
+- Sort channels in each category manually, alphabetically, or by recent activity.
 - Mute and unmute entire categories.
 - Filter your sidebar to view unread channels only, or choose to group unread messages into an **Unreads** category.
 - Sort Direct Messages alphabetically or by recent activity, and choose how many are displayed in your sidebar.